MissKluck/undertale-api/README.md

 Need to to do:

+- create a card to see how it looks
 - create/add all the monsters to a json document
 - create the randomness logic for when the card switches
 - set up for logic to run through the card